uidrro/uidrro.github.io/_docs/CybersecurityAwarenessMonth2024/Multi_Factor_Auth.md

 * 6-digit codes are phish-prone
 * Key > App > Email
 * Request sensitive accounts integrate app or key-based MFA and move from SMS
-* Type of MFA used can be incredibly annoying.
-Texted codes, prompts, etc.
+* Type of MFA used can be incredibly annoying when abused.
+Texted codes, voice verification, app notifications, etc. (Turn off MFA app notifications, open only when needed)
 * **KEEP COPIES OF BACKUP CODES WRITTEN DOWN IN SAFE PLACE**